peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * `EFloat DivideToIntegerNaturalScale(EFloat divisor,
  EContext ctx)`<br>
- Divides this object by another object, and returns the integer part of the result (which is initially rounded down), with the preferred exponent set to this value's exponent minus the divisor's exponent.

 * `EFloat DivideToIntegerZeroScale(EFloat divisor,
  EContext ctx)`<br>
- Divides this object by another object, and returns the integer part of the result, with the exponent set to 0.

 * `EFloat DivideToSameExponent(EFloat divisor,
  ERounding rounding)`<br>
- Divides this object by another binary floating-point number and returns a result with the same exponent as this object (the dividend).

 * `EFloat[] DivRemNaturalScale(EFloat divisor)`<br>
  Divides this arbitrary-precision binary floating-point number by another arbitrary-precision binary floating-point number and returns a two-item